DeveloperCielo/API-3.0/source/english.md

 HTTP Status 200
 ```

-See Appendix [HTTP Status Code](#http-status-code) to the list of all the HTTP status codes possibly returned by the API.
+See the Attachmen [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.

-## Changing number of Recurrence plots
+## Modifying number of Recurrence installments

-To change the number of recurrence plots, just make a Put as shown.
+To change the number of Recurrence installments, simply make a Put according to the example.

 ### Request